Florida woman claims mayor wanted sex in exchange for speed bumps, report says

 A Florida woman has reportedly accused the mayor of her town of trying to exchange sex for the speed bumps she was seeking.

 Catherine Padilla of Lantana filed a complaint against Mayor David Stewart on Jan.
-2 with the Florida Commission of Ethics, the Palm Beach Post reported Tuesday, in regard to the alleged indecent proposal about three years ago.
+2 with the Florida Commission on Ethics, the Palm Beach Post reported Tuesday, in regard to the alleged indecent proposal.

 At the time of the incident, Padilla was trying to get speed bumps installed in her neighborhood, she told the outlet.

 She and the mayor reportedly knew each other through the Kiwanis Club.
-Following a club meeting, Padilla told the Post that she and Stewart went out for lunch and claimed that afterward, he drove her to a motel and propositioned her for sex.
+Following a club meeting about three years ago, Padilla told the Post that she and Stewart went out for lunch and claimed that afterward, he drove her to a motel and propositioned her for sex.
 She claimed she told him “no,” and they ultimately left, the outlet said.

 The town passed the measure in August 2015, the Post reported.
 But before it took place, Padilla reportedly claimed that Stewart tried to get her to sleep with him again in exchange for the speed bumps.
 She told the Post that she again turned him down.